STAGES OF PITCHING:

-Each of the firms who successfully make the M&A awards shortlist is invited to write a 300-word pitch.
-The pitch is handed to a panel of M&A veterans who will review all of the entries received, compare them with our league table data and debate who deserves to win.
+Each of the firms who successfully make the shortlist are invited to write a full A4 page pitch.
+The pitch is handed to a panel of M&A veterans who will review all the entries received, compare it with our league table data and debate who deserves to win.

-Your pitch may choose to highlight your successes across a number of different deals.
+Your pitch may choose to highlight your successes across several different deals.
 All corporate and private equity transactions are captured by our shortlisting process and mandates to any party on the deal are valid – buyer, seller or target.
 Explain why these deals were so important and what you did as an adviser to get them across the line.